edunham/slides/git/index.rst

     :align: center
     :scale: 75%

-* Staging area is like backstage -- decide what changes go into your snapshot
+* Think "backstage", changes "waiting in the wings"

 * Files or parts of files can be added or removed